DATE: Thursday, November 20th

 -

-His first documentary, OWNING THE WEATHER (2009), was screened at the COP15 Climate Change Conference in Copenhagen.
-Robert has edited over a dozen features, including HER SMELL (2018), GOLDEN EXITS (2017), QUEEN OF EARTH (2015) and LISTEN UP PHILIP (2014) by Alex Ross Perry, Nick Berardini’s KILLING THEM SAFELY (2015), Amanda Rose Wilder’s award winning APPROACHING THE ELEPHANT (2014), Charles Poekel’s Spirit Awards-nominated CHRISTMAS, AGAIN (2015) and Douglas Tirola’s HEY BARTENDER (2013).
-He has served as a Sundance Edit Lab Advisor and was on the U.S. Documentary Jury for Sundance 2017.
-Robert Greene is the Filmmaker-in-Chief for the Murray Center for Documentary Journalism at the University of Missouri, a program he co-created.
-Robert also writes about documentary for outlets such as Sight & Sound and Hyperallergic.
+Robert was an inaugural Sundance Art of Nonfiction fellow in 2015.
+He has edited nearly twenty feature films, including HER SMELL (2018), GOLDEN EXITS (2017), QUEEN OF EARTH (2015) and LISTEN UP PHILIP (2014) by Alex Ross Perry, Nick Berardini’s KILLING THEM SAFELY (2015), Amanda Rose Wilder’s award winning APPROACHING THE ELEPHANT (2014) and Charles Poekel’s Spirit Awards-nominated CHRISTMAS, AGAIN (2015).
+Robert has served as a Sundance Edit Lab Advisor and was on the U.S. Documentary Jury for Sundance 2017.
+He co-created the Murray Center for Documentary Journalism, where he currently serves as Filmmaker-in-chief.
+Robert writes about documentary for outlets such as Sight & Sound and Hyperallergic and he co-programs the Based on a True Story Conference, which runs annually in conjunction with True/False. -

 Director of Ethics & the Arts at Emory Center for Ethics.
 Full bio coming soon.